 - Remove from heat, allow to cool for 10 minutes

-- The soft tissues from the bones can be collected and added to soups later
+- Soft tissues from the bones can be collected and added to soups later

 Bone broth soup recipe

 In case of a leaky gut or other digestive disorders, avoid fibrous vegetables such as cabbage and celery.

 Bone broth recipes are very diverse and can be adapted to mosts tastes.
-We never seem to get tired of them, especially because consuming them brings so many health benefits.
+We never seem to get tired of them.